 1) Learn and practice the important "diaphragmatic breathing" or "abdomen breathing".

-2) There are additional actions that you can add to increase the effectiveness of your deep breathing practice.
-Some of these have been practiced in other countries for many years.
+2) There are additional actions that you can add to greatly increase the effectiveness of your deep breathing practice.

 Smile while you are doing it.